veeto

 Key Takeaways

-• Requires autopsy findings to be shared with the decedent's family and county officials.
+• Requires findings to match and be shared with officials and the decedent's next of kin.

 Summary